7 Best OTC Hearing Aids of 2026

 - Four environment-specific preset modes (conversation, TV, restaurant, outdoors) cover common daily listening situations

-- 20-24 hour battery life with UV cleaning case that sanitizes devices during charging
+- 20-24 hour battery life with a UV cleaning case that sanitizes devices during charging

 Cons